xsuchy/ada-zangemann-cz/docbook/README.md

 - Use `xml:id` attributes on the chapters for identification or reference.
 Could be an identifier like `ch01` or a more descriptive text.
 - Consider simplifying the personname element by not modelling the firstname and lastname, but just inserting the verbatim name.
 This will simplify the experience of the translators.
 - Deal with different credits information per language.
 Perhaps it shouldn't be available to translators, should be exposed as an XML structure, or should be left out entirely.
 - Add testcases for the XSLT templates.
 If no suitable tooling exists, a directory with input and output files could suffice.
+It could also be done using Pytest with fixtures to create the files.
+Proper XML diff output would be valuable.
 - Not use ANNAME attribute in Scribus, but rather use a custom attrbute, because ANNAME is supposed to be unique, but there might be cases where multiple Scribus elements refer to the same XML:ID.

 Consider modelling the dropcaps as inline images, perhaps conditionally.
 Making this conditional and dealing with alt-text is a challenge.